Jbleezy/BO1-Reimagined/README.md

 * Bouncing Betty: add better sprint and dive anims
 * Maya - to be able to change a number that is red, right click on the number and select 'Break Connection' OR after changing the number, press Enter then press S
 * Fix Thompson viewmodel (part of the model doesn't show on right side of weapon, can be seen on empty reload, is not like that on base BO1 or WaW)
+* Versus: fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
+* Versus: fix red powerup grab FX
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release

-### Versus Todo
-* Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
-* Get BO2 sounds: zmb_land_meat, zmb_pickup_meat
-* Make red powerup FX from Moon work properly

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated